Normally when you are weaving your plan is to create fabric.

 Do not forget to stitch your fabric weaving at the selvedges to make sure it does not come undone.

 Add fabric to the surface of your weaving

 If you are not into the idea of weaving with fabric, but you have some fabric you want to use you can also attach it to the finished weaving.

-One of the best ways to do this is to use embroidery techniques like those found in THIS post.
+One of the best ways to do this is to use embroidery techniques.
+(Learn about embroidery techniques you can use on your weaving)

 This can be a really fun way to incorporate special fabrics into your work and/ or showcase specific images or patterns in your fabric.
 You can either cut the fabric out to be square or shaped depending on what you are wanting for the finished piece.
 Another option is to couch it onto your weaving in strips like shown above.

 You could design your entire weaving around a specific fabric that you like and showcase it.

 Woven fabric can be either the star of the show or an interesting material that works with all the others.
 If you are looking for fabric ideas to incorporate you can consider some of these:

 - Fabric scraps from important outfits or events: Wedding dress?
 First day of school outfits?
 Baby blanket scraps?